 On the left is a 2013 shipment of PV Clay.
 These fired test bars are from cone 10R and 5 oxidation down to 1.
 This is PV theoretically "as it should be", a plastic feldspar.
 It is melting at cone 10R and reaches almost zero porosity at cone 4 (by cone 3 it has 4.5% and by cone 2 it has 11.5%).
 Fired shrinkage is 10% by cone 4, dropping to 6% by cone 2.
 Dry shrinkage is about 5%.
 The substitute blend on the right, L3894, is 38% silica, 44% Custer feldspar, 12% Pioneer kaolin, 3.5% bentonite and 2.5% dolomite (it calculates to a very similar chemistry).
 And these fired bars exhibit shrinkage and densities very similar to the PV Clay at every temperature.
-However the drying shrinkage is about 1% lower and the fired color is darker.
-So an improvement could be made by using a cleaner feldspar (e.g. Minspar) and a whiter burning, more plastic kaolin.
-By using #6 Tile kaolin, for example, the plasticity would be improved so much that the bentonite could be reduced, further whitening the color.
-Of course, if the less vitreous version of PV was better for you, then your substitute should have less feldspar and more kaolin.
+However the drying shrinkage is about 1% lower and the fired color is darker (we later changed the recipe to use #6 Tile kaolin to add plasticity and Nepheline Syenite to make it whiter-burning).
+Of course, one could adjust this recipe to suit (e.g. reduce its maturity by reducing the feldspar, reduce its plasticity by cutting the bentonite).

 Sign up at the home page.